9 Types of Companies That Have Terrible Reputations for Ripping Off People

 Most of us love shopping of some kind, whether it’s for clothes or camping equipment.
 But there are other things that almost nobody looks forward to shopping for.

 It’s not so much the products themselves, but instead the customer service and company tactics behind the items.
-Shopping for these goods and services makes it tough for us to keep money stress out of our lives.
+Shopping for these things makes it tough to lower your financial stress.

 Quick-lube places